n1k0/casperjs-docs/modules/casper.rst

         this.echo('message sent').exit();
     });

+.. warning::

+   1. The ``fill()`` method currently can't fill **file fields using XPath selectors**; PhantomJS natively only allows the use of CSS3 selectors in its uploadFile method, hence this limitation.
-Please Don't use CasperJS nor PhantomJS to send spam, or I'll be calling the Chuck.
+   2. Please Don't use CasperJS nor PhantomJS to send spam, or I'll be calling the Chuck.
 More seriously, please just don't.

-.. warning::

-   The ``fill()`` method currently can't fill **file fields using XPath selectors**; PhantomJS natively only allows the use of CSS3 selectors in its uploadFile method, hence this limitation.

 ``getCurrentUrl()``
 -------------------------------------------------------------------------------